1dancook/romans-study/docs/02-wrath-gentiles.md

     - Other notes:
         - The culture at the time openly approved of homosexuality
         - Greek men were commonly bisexual
-        - elements of greek culture helped boys to grow into homosexuality
+        - elements of Greek culture helped boys to grow into homosexuality
-        - men openly practiced homosexuality with young boys
+        - men openly practised homosexuality with young boys
         - legal marriage between same sex couples was recognized
-        - The emporor Nero got a boy, castrated him, and married him (full ceremony).
+        - The emperor Nero got a boy, castrated him, and married him (full ceremony).
 The boy became his 'wife'.
 Later, Nero lived with another man and Nero was the 'wife'.

 5. What is the gentile view of these unrighteous practices?
 (1:32)
     - they know it is wrong